As any video game-loving kid would know, I’m sure you’ve dreamed of the day when you could make money playing video games all day.

 You’ll want to target gamers who are gunning to be tournament players, so being an established video streamer gives you an advantage, even more so if you have tournament experience.

 Having your own website makes it simpler to sell your coaching services, but you can also offer your services on freelancer websites, such as Fiverr, or on esports coaching marketplaces like Challengermode and Gamer Sensei, among other marketplaces.

 Depending on the demand, the difficulty of the game you’re playing, and many other factors, you can charge anywhere from $10 to $50 an hour.

 As a marketer, and frankly not that great of a video game player, writing reviews and opinions appeals to me.

-The great thing about it is that you can choose what games to review and talk about, unlike being a games tester.
+The great thing about reviewing games is that you can choose which games to review and talk about, unlike being a video game tester.

-Obviously you still need to have played the game, but you can do it at your own pace and style.
+Obviously, you still need to play the video game before you can write the review, but at least you can do it at your own pace and style.

-Making money from this method is pretty much like any online business: you sell your own products (think guides), affiliate with places like Amazon so people can buy the games, and sell advertising space on your website.
+Making money from this method is pretty much like any online business: you sell your own products and services, affiliate with places like Amazon so people can buy the games, and sell advertising space on your website.